Here’s a question: Is broccoli healthy? What about if you cover it in cheese sauce? What about if you deep fry it?

 - Add vegetables and fruits.
 If you use more fresh, or even frozen produce, you immediately increase the amount of healthy nutrients in your food.
 Antioxidants and phytochemicals in plants help your body fight diseases like cancer.
 Canned vegetables should be purchased carefully, go for the low-sodium and no-added-sugar varieties.

-- Use olive or canola oil instead of corn, soy or vegetable oils.
-Research has shown that the use of olive oil for cooking is linked to a lower risk for obesity and cardiovascular problems.
-Canola oil is a low-flavor healthier alternative to corn, soy or vegetable oil when using olive oil is not possible.
+- Use olive or canola oil.
+Research has shown that the use of olive oil is linked to a lower risk for obesity and cardiovascular problems.
+If olive oil seems too expensive or you don’t like the taste, canola oil can be a good second choice.
+Canola oil does contain some healthy omega 3 oils and has been shown to reduce cholesterol levels.
+It is a low-flavor, healthier alternative to corn, soy or vegetable oil and animal fats like butter.

 - Replacing refined grains with whole grains.
 Whole grains like brown rice instead of white rice have more fiber, which can lower your risk for colorectal cancer.
 Your body also digests them more slowly so you feel full for longer.
 Whole grains are an important part of a balanced diet and eating them has been linked to reduced risk diseases including type II diabetes and heart disease.

 - Flavoring with herbs, spices, onions, garlic and citrus.
 These ingredients give you food that’s packed with flavor without any of the downsides of salt and sugar.
 Many of them also come with extra antioxidants, which help your body fight disease.

 - Reduce salt.
 Eating too much salt is linked to heart disease and stomach cancer.